nicorotolo/PISENetwork/index.md

 </nav>

 <style>
-  .banner-spacer {
-    height: 400px; /* Adjust based on the height of your banner image */ }
   .custom-nav {
     display: flex;               /* Use Flexbox to manage spacing */
     justify-content: space-evenly; /* Space links evenly across the bar */